Key takeaways:

 Your cells make and use mRNA to make proteins every day.
 Proteins are essential to the structure and function of the human body.

-mRNA is a type of ribonucleic acid (RNA).
-RNA and deoxyribonucleic acid (DNA) are responsible for carrying your body’s genetic information.
+mRNA is a type of ribonucleic acid (RNA) that helps make proteins.
+While deoxyribonucleic acid (DNA) stores your body's genetic blueprint, RNA (including mRNA) helps translate DNA's instructions into proteins.

 There are three different types of RNA — mRNA, transfer RNA (tRNA), and ribosomal RNA (rRNA).
-They each have a different role to keep your body functioning.
-When it comes to vaccines, mRNA is the best suited to teach your body how to protect itself from COVID.
+They each play a different role to keep your body functioning as it should.
+When it comes to vaccines, mRNA is the best suited to teach your body how to protect itself from illness.

 A vaccine teaches your immune system how to recognize an invader, such as influenza or poliovirus.
 It does this by imitating an infection so your body can practice recognizing the germ and fighting it off.
 In some ways, a vaccine is like a training exercise for your immune system.